 Step 9: Completing of Selection Process

 The selection process does not end with contract execution only.
-There is another step that is mostly opposing to common perception to give feedback to unselected candidates in a gentle manner.
+There is another step that is mostly opposed to the common perception to give feedback to unselected candidates in a gentle manner.

-The HR managers should follow these steps of the selection process for successfully completing a wonderful and efficient recruitment process.
-If the above steps are not followed properly, a wrong selection may occur and it will not bring any benefits for the organization.
+The HR managers should follow these steps of the selection process to successfully complete a wonderful and efficient recruitment process.
+If the above steps are not followed properly, a wrong selection may occur and it will not bring any benefits to the organization.